 Why Are My Leaves Yellow, Even With Fertilizer?

 While nutrient deficiency is the most common cause for yellowing pepper plant leaves, fertilizing may not appear to solve your problem.
 One cause is that once leaves have turned yellow, fertilizer will not change them back to green.
 Fertilizing will help new growth remain healthy, but yellowed leaves will remain yellow.
 Another possible cause is water stress.

 If you have been fertilizing since the beginning, and are still seeing yellow leaves, then your plants may have difficulty using the nutrients.
 Different fertilizers contain different types of Nitrogen and other nutrients.
 Some are water-soluble, while others are not.

 Type of Fertilizer

-We use this exact fertilizer for our pepper plants if we are seeing plants that don’t respond to other fertilizer.
+In addition to Fox Farm Fertilizer, we have also used this exact fertilizer for our pepper plants.
 It has a higher concentration of water-soluble Nitrogen, which may help the plants take in and use it more effectively.